-As with any empirical paper, our analysis suffers from some limitations that may for a basis for future research.
+As with any empirical paper, our analysis suffers from some limitations that may form a basis for future research.
 First, our model does not incorporate forward-looking behavior of either clubs or sponsors.
 The equilibrium could change if the sponsors or clubs anticipate switching costs.
 Second, and related, our simulations do not take the current sponsorships as given and them simulate what is likely to happen next year.
 Instead, we simulate what the market would have looked like had a ban been in place.
 This means that our results are better seen as a long-run estimate of the impact of a ban on different types of clubs.
-Switching costs mean that the short-term impact of a ban is likely to increase the relative importance of the direct effect.
-Third, we assume that the value of any new sponsors coming in is equivalent to the lowest value match.
-While we view this as a conservative assumption in terms of the overall size of the loss in match value, our results are constrained by the validity of this assumption.
-Fourth and finally, our empirical analysis focuses on one particular sponsorship setting.
+The presence of switching costs means that the short-term impact of a ban is likely to increase the relative importance of the direct effect.
+Third, our main specification assumes that the value of any new sponsors is equivalent to the lowest matching value.
+While we view this as a conservative assumption in terms of the overall size of the loss in match value and we explore robustness to alternative assumptions, our results are constrained by the validity of our chosen assumptions.
+Fourth, we model the matching decisions as a cooperative game with a particular structure.
+To the extent our assumptions deviate from the true matching process, our results may be inaccurate.
+For example, we model matches as a cooperative game that maximizes total surplus.
+Alternative models, perhaps drawing on non-cooperative game theory and incomplete information, might yield different equilibria.
+Fifth and finally, our empirical analysis focuses on one particular sponsorship setting.
 While English football is a relatively large sponsorship market, it is not clear the extent to which our results generalize to other settings, beyond the insight that the indirect effect of a ban can exceed the direct effect.

 Notwithstanding these limitations, we believe our results provide an improved understanding of the drivers of sports sponsorships and the potentially surprising consequences of proposed bans on certain types of sponsors.
+More generally, we have shown that the indirect effects of a policy in a matching market can have large consequences on market outcomes.